Benex254/FastAnime/README.md

 **Other external dependencies that will just make your experience better:**

+- [ffmpeg](https://www.ffmpeg.org/) is required to be in your path environment variables to properly download [hls](https://www.cloudflare.com/en-gb/learning/video/what-is-http-live-streaming/) streams.
 - [fzf](https://github.com/junegunn/fzf) 🔥 which is used as a better alternative to the ui.
 - [rofi](https://github.com/davatorium/rofi) 🔥 which is used as another alternative ui + the the desktop entry ui
 - [chafa](https://github.com/hpjansson/chafa) currently the best cross platform and cross terminal image viewer for the terminal.
 - [icat](https://sw.kovidgoyal.net/kitty/kittens/icat/) an image viewer that only works in [kitty terminal](https://sw.kovidgoyal.net/kitty/), which is currently the best terminal in my opinion, and by far the best image renderer for the terminal thanks to kitty's terminal graphics protocol.
 Its terminal graphics is so op that you can [run a browser on it](https://github.com/chase/awrit?tab=readme-ov-file)!!
 - [bash](https://www.gnu.org/software/bash/) is used as the preview script language.
 - [ani-skip](https://github.com/synacktraa/ani-skip) used for skipping the opening and ending theme songs
-- [ffmpegthumbnailer]() used for local previews of downloaded anime
+- [ffmpegthumbnailer](https://github.com/dirkvdb/ffmpegthumbnailer) used for local previews of downloaded anime
+- [syncplay](https://syncplay.pl/) to enable watch together.

 ## Usage

-The app offers both a graphical interface (under development) and a robust command-line interface.
+The project offers a featureful command-line interface and MPV interface through the use of python-mpv.

-> [!NOTE]
->
-> The GUI is mostly in hiatus; use the CLI for now.
-> However, you can try it out before i decided to change my objective by checking out this [release](https://github.com/Benex254/FastAnime/tree/v0.20.0).
-> But be reassured for those who aren't terminal chads, i will still complete the GUI for the fun of it

 ### The Commandline interface :fire:

-Designed for power users who prefer efficiency over browser-based streaming and still want the experience in their terminal.
+Designed for efficiency and automation.
+Plus has a beautiful pseudo-TUI in some of the commands.

-Overview of main commands:
+**Overview of main commands:**

 - `fastanime anilist`: Powerful command for browsing and exploring anime due to AniList integration.
 - `fastanime download`: Download anime.